-Nowadays, I hold him tight, I breath in his childhood scent, close my eyes, feel the happiness and wish that moment could last forever.
-He still asks for me to sing him a song occasionally before he goes to sleep … lately I’ve been saying okay to that too.
+Nowadays, I hold him tight, I breathe in his childhood scent, close my eyes, feel the happiness, and wish that moment could last forever.
+He still asks for me to sing him a song occasionally before he goes to sleep … lately, I’ve been saying okay to that too.

-There will come a day, in the not so distant future, when he will no longer come to me for “momma cuddles.”
+There will come a day, in the not-so-distant future, when he will no longer come to me for “mama cuddles.”
 One day he will stop asking me to sing him a song before bedtime.

 Thankfully, today is not that day.